 Acetadryl Side Effects

-Generic Name: acetaminophen / diphenhydramine
+Generic name: acetaminophen / diphenhydramine

-Applies to acetaminophen / diphenhydramine: tablets
+Applies to acetaminophen / diphenhydramine: oral tablet.

 For Healthcare Professionals

 The CNS depressant effect of diphenhydramine parallels its plasma concentrations.
 The plasma concentration threshold for sedation is 30 to 42 ng/mL, and to cause mental impairment is 58 to 74 ng/mL.
-Patients should be warned against driving while taking diphenhydramine.

 Dystonic reactions have been accompanied by dizziness, mental confusion, rigidity, lip and tongue protrusion, trismus, torticollis, and swallowing difficulties and generally resolve spontaneously.
 Toxic encephalopathy has been reported in a child with chicken pox treated generously with topical diphenhydramine.

 Frequency not reported: Dizziness, difficulty concentrating, unsteadiness

 Acute tubular necrosis usually occurs in conjunction with liver failure, but has been observed as an isolated finding in rare cases.[Ref]